Below you’ll find a list of types of animals in Greece alongside fantastic pictures. We currently track 244 animals in

 The Most Dangerous Animals in Greece Today

 If you go scuba diving, keep an eye out for the scorpionfish.
-These deadly predators can blend with surroundings and wait for prey to approach.
+These deadly predators can blend with their surroundings and wait for prey to approach.
 Although small in size, scorpionfish venom can be fatal to humans.

 - The Mediterranean monk seal (Monachus monachus) is the only earless seal found in tropical regions.
 Half the world’s monk seal population lives in Greece.
 They are critically endangered, and only a few hundred exist in the wild.

 - Loggerhead turtles: These huge turtles (Caretta caretta) go back to prehistoric times.
 They have lived in our oceans for more than 100 million years.
 Like all sea turtles, loggerheads are endangered.